bogatuadrian/codehunt-framework/README.md

 ### Build

+To build your project just run
 ```
 make build
 ```

 ### Run

-Running all the test with
+Running all the test with the next command will also generate .png files representing the iteration-error plot for each test.
 ```
 make
 ```
-will also generate .png files representing the iteration-error plot for each test.

 You can also run a certain test with
 ```